Malik Naseem Ahmed Aheer

 Malik Naseem Ahmed Aheer is Pakistani politician and former Minister of Interior of Pakistan.

 Early and personal life

 Aheer was born 8 October 1936 in Khushab.
-His father name is Muhammad Malik Khan.
+His father's name is Muhammad Malik Khan.

 Career

-Aheer was Paksistan's Federal Minister of Communication from 1 February to 29 March 1987.
+Aheer was Paksistan's Federal Minister of Communications from 1 February to 29 March 1987.

 Throughout 1987, he served as the Minister of Education, Communications, Health, Special Education & Social Welfare, and Culture & Tourism, before becoming the Interior Minister from 28 July 1987 to 17 November 1988.

 Aheer was also a member of the Ojhri Camp disaster investigating committee.